ohkami-rs/ohkami/README.md

     <h1>ohkami</h1>
 </div>

 ### ＊This README is development draft for me.
-So codes in "snippets" don't work yet.
+So codes in "Quick start" or "Snippets" don't work yet.

 ohkami *- [狼] means wolf in Japanese -* is **simple** and **macro free** web framework for **nightly** Rust.